 Food

 Meal planning for your fishing trip is another important consideration that might determine where you decide to stay.
-If you opt to stay at one of Montana’s inclusive fishing lodges or go on an inclusive camping trip your meals will be taken care of.
+If you opt to stay at one of Montana’s inclusive fishing lodges or go on an inclusive camping trip your meals will be taken care of by professionally trained chefs.
 Typically alcohol is also included on inclusive trips.
 Staying at a hotel in a town will provide you with several restaurant options, which might be better suited to some travelers.
-A hotel fishing and lodging package may also afford some flexibility in the timing of your day--earlier or late starts may be more likely if not part of a lodge's regularly scheduled programming.
 Bozeman has a variety of great local restaurants located in the fun, historic downtown district.
 For a stay in a vacation rental, make a grocery list and plan a trip to the local grocery store before checking in to your rental.
 If you are doing your own fishing and not hiring a Montana fly fishing guide, be sure to pack your own lunch and bring it on the water with you during fishing days.

 Guides

 Hiring a fishing guide can be a great way to get introduced to the sport, learn the local water, increase your odds of success, and add to your enjoyment.
 Most fishing guides are well adept at working with anglers of all abilities, so even experienced anglers will learn something new while beginners will get a nice jump start in their fly fishing journey.
-In addition to providing a boat, booking a guide will also minimize the amount of gear and equipment you need to bring, as your guide will provide rods, flies, and everything else required for the day.
+Booking a guide will also minimize the amount of gear and equipment you need to bring, as your guide will provide a boat, rods, flies, and everything else required for the day.
 They’ll also transport you back and forth to the river and provide lunch.

 When staying at an all inclusive lodge, the guides often work exclusively for that lodge or that lodge’s outfitter.
 Most guides can take up to two anglers.
-For just a single day of fishing, the rate per guide per day is typically between $700 and $800 for a full day of fishing.
-On most day trips with most Montana fishing guides, waders and boots are not included in the rate as they are typically not needed during warm summer months.
+For a single day of fishing, the rate per guide per day is typically between $700 and $800 for a full day.
+On most day trips with most Montana fishing guides, waders and boots are not included in the rate as they are typically not needed during warm summer months and when fishing from the boat.
 If you have your own, bring them just in case.
 Waders and boots can be rented for an additional cost or they are often included in the price if you are staying at an all-inclusive lodge.
-It’s customary to tip your guide after your trip, and any lodge staff if you’re on an all-inclusive trip.
-While gratuities are of course discretionary they are often an important part of the income for guide and lodge or camp staff.
+It’s customary to tip your guide after your trip, and any lodge or camp staff if you’re on an all-inclusive trip.
+While gratuities are of course discretionary, they are often an important part of the income for guides and lodge or camp staff.
 The standard gratuity is $150-200 per guide per day and $120 per room/per night for staff at all-inclusive lodges.

 Fly fishing is a fairly equipment intensive sport.
 If you are just getting started in fly fishing, hiring a guide will simplify what you need to bring as they will have flies, tackle, and typically rods and reels.
 If fishing on your own, a 5 weight or 6 weight rod will work best for the majority of waters in Montana.
 Fly selection can vary a lot throughout the season, and it is always a good idea to visit a local fly shop once you are near your desired waters.
 Read the fly shop’s fishing reports, stop in and visit, spend a few bucks on popular flies, and get some recommendations.